On the metric mean dimensions of saturated sets: Introduction

-A positive answer to the above question is due to Pfister and Sullivan \cite {Pfister2007}, who provided it within a more general framework.
-A subset $K$ of $X$ is called a \emph{saturated set} if $x \in K$ and $V_{f}(x)=V_{f}(y)$, then $y \in K$.
-More generally, given a nonempty closed connected subset $K\subset M_f(X)$, we have a saturated set by defining $G_K=\{ x\in X: V_f(x)=K \}$ associated with $K$.
-For any topological dynamical system (t.d.s) possessing the specification property, Sigmund \cite{Sigmund1972, Sigmund1974} firstly proved the existence of the saturated sets, and then was later extended to non-uniformly hyperbolic and non-uniformly expanding systems by several authors \cite{lst13,tv17}.
-In 2007, Pfister and Sullivan \cite{Pfister2007} introduced the $g$-almost product property that is strictly weaker than specification property, which solely requires a point partially $\epsilon$-shadowing the given finite pieces of orbit-segments and the uniform separation property (e.g. expansive and more generally asymptotically $h$-expansive systems), and established the variational principle of Bowen topological entropy of nonempty compact connected set $K\subset M_f(X)$:

-Furthermore, under only the assumption of $g$-almost product property, they \cite{Pfister2007} showed that for all $\mu \in M_f(X)$, which extends Bowen's remarkable result to non-ergodic measures.
-Consequently, the work of \cite{Bowen1973, Pfister2007} leads to an intensive study toward the estimation of different types of dimensional-like entropies of saturated sets.
-Under the specification property and positive expansive property, Zhou, Chen and Cheng \cite{Zhou2012} also obtained the variational principle of packing topological entropy of nonempty compact connected set $K\subset M_f(X)$,
+Furthermore, under only the assumption of the $g$-almost product property, they \cite{Pfister2007} showed that $h_{top}^B(f,G_{\mu})=h_{\mu}(f)$ for all $\mu \in M_f(X)$.
+For systems with the specification property and positive expansive property, Zhou, Chen and Cheng \cite{Zhou2012} also obtained a (dual) variational principle for packing topological entropy of $G_K$: